pkmasters/ansible/README.md

 Prerequisites

-Before running the playbooks, ensure you have the following installed:
+Before using the playbooks, ensure you have the following installed:

     Ansible
-    Python 3.x
+    Python 3.x (if required)
-    Necessary Python packages (if applicable)
+    Necessary dependencies (if applicable)

-You may also need access to the target machines with appropriate credentials.
+Ensure you have access to the target machines and appropriate permissions to execute the tasks.
 Usage

 To run a specific playbook, use the following command:

 ansible-playbook playbook_name.yml

-Replace playbook_name.yml with the name of the playbook you want to execute.
+Replace playbook_name.yml with the name of the playbook you wish to execute.
 Directory Structure

 This repository follows a structured directory layout: